-“As a hiker, this is one of my favourite paths because no person, or taste, gets left behind,” says Jan Klavora, a founder and partner of Visit Good Place, an adventure travel operator and sustainable tourism advocate.
+“As a hiker, this is one of my favorite paths because no person, or taste, gets left behind,” says Jan Klavora, a founder and partner of Visit Good Place, an adventure travel operator and sustainable tourism advocate.
 Klavora worked with the Walk of Peace foundation to create the 11-stage route that acts as the corridor’s main trail.
 “And you never have a lack of stimuli.
 The landscape, food, wine, and history lessons are always changing.”

 The trail’s upper stages provide a geographic greatest hits as hikers pass through Slovenia’s Julian Alps.
 The route leaves from the village of Log pod Mangartom, which is located within the boundaries of Triglav National Park in the country’s northwest corner and in the shadow of its tallest peak, the 2864m Mount Triglav.
-From there, trekkers walk past waterfalls, military cemeteries, and outdoor museums with preserved trenches and tunnels on the way to the town of Bovec and into the Soča Valley.
+From there, trekkers walk past waterfalls, military cemeteries, and outdoor museums with preserved trenches and tunnels, on the way to the town of Bovec and into the Soča Valley.

-The path crosses and then follows the otherworldly green, crystal-clear, and glacial Soča River above the town of Kobarid, the site of the Walk of Peace Visitor Centre.
+The path crosses and then follows the otherworldly green, crystal-clear, and glacial Soča River above the town of Kobarid, the site of the Walk of Peace Visitor Center.
 The Kobarid Museum is the bricks-and-mortar heart and soul of the trail.
-Loaded with permanent and temporary exhibitions, the museum is swirl of photography, relics, and interactive displays bringing the conflict – and cultural understanding – to life.
+Loaded with permanent and temporary exhibitions, the museum is a swirl of photography, relics, and interactive displays bringing the conflict – and cultural understanding – to life.